yetanotherion/ml2mxml/README.md

 musicxml (http://www.musicxml.com/) files.

 That library has been developed for two reasons:
-- the lack of what 'git' offers, in music partition editors,
+- the lack of what 'git' offers, in music score editors,
-- the personal lack of skills to use cut/copy/paste features of Guitar Pro 6, needed to copy/move partitions around measure/instruments.
+- the hard time experienced when using the cut/copy/paste features of the Guitar Pro 6 music score editor.

 With that library, music can be written as:
 - write an OCaml program (see examples/hello_ode_of_joy.ml),